Dog

 Whether you’re relocating overseas or heading off on an extended holiday in a faraway country, sometimes flying with your dog simply can’t be avoided.
 A dog’s ability to travel with you by air, and the available options for doing so, depend primarily on the dog’s size and the airline’s regulations.
 In this article, you’ll find out what else you need to consider when flying with your dog and how to prepare them for the journey.

-Beach, mountain or culture?
-When their long-awaited holiday finally comes around, dog owners don't just have to consider a destination, but also what will happen to their beloved pet at this time.
-Should it be a holiday with the dog or is it better off staying at home in dog kennels or with a dogsitter?
-We will show you the different options and what you should pay attention to when planning.
+Beach, mountains or culture?
+When your long-awaited holiday is finally around the corner, as a dog owner you not only have to decide on the destination, but also think about what will happen to your beloved pet during that time.
+Should you travel with your dog, or would it be better for them to stay at home in a boarding kennel or with a dog sitter?
+We’ll introduce the different options and show you what to consider when planning.

 6 min